-Thanks to Minnesota's good rainfall and soil, only a half million of our 22 million acres (1%) of cropland need irrigation.
+In a year with normal rainfall, only a half million of Minnesota's 22 million acres (1%) of cropland is irrigated.
 Compare that to rainfall-poor California, where 90% of cropland must be irrigated.

 The agriculture industry knows it must take good care of water.
 Farmers are learning safer ways to use crop protection chemicals to keep them out of water supplies.
 They plant crops in ways that help prevent water from washing soil into streams, lakes and rivers.
 They plan and time irrigation to save water.
 They keep livestock away from riverbanks to prevent trampled soil and animal waste from ending up in the water.
 They manage animal wastes from feedlots.
 Some ag industries, such as ethanol plants, are exploring ways to use "reclaimed water."
 Reclaimed water (treated municipal wastewater) may be able to replace high quality (fresh) water and still meet the needs of some industries.